Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 I tried to explain "fate" in a more materialistic way and came up with this model:

 For example, let's imagine that the average transmission rate of a certain virus is 15%.
-If you do nothing and continue to eat and drink as usual, you have a 15% chance of being infected.
+If you do nothing and continue to eat and drink as usual, there is a 15% chance of being infected.

 If you wear a qualified mask, wash your hands frequently, and avoid crowded places, this probability may quickly drop to 0.5%.